 # The sortStudents function will parse arguments via the "student" variable.
 The # function simply returns the length of each student's name.
 We reference the sortStudents # function in the sort() function later in the code, which iterates over each item in the # "students" array and executes our sortStudents function. def sortStudents(student): return len(student) students = ["Nathan", "Alyssa", "Matthew", "Malcolm", "Alexis", "Katie"] students.sort(key=sortStudents)

 While some developers may understand this code, other programmers may be confused about how it works or why it has been written.
-Using a block comment is a great way to explain an entire procedure or any other code that whose purpose is not immediately obvious to a developer.
+Using a block comment is a great way to explain an entire procedure.
+Block comments are useful for explaining any other code that whose purpose is not immediately obvious to a developer.

 In this tutorial, we have explored how to write comments, inline comments, and block comments in Python.
 We also discussed how some developers write comments for testing.
 Now you can write comments like a Python expert!

 Looking to master the Python programming language?
 For support on the top Python courses, books, and learning resources, check out our comprehensive How to Learn Python guide.